-Ariana Grande Is Taking A Fame Break After Mac Miller's Death, According To A New Report
+Ariana Grande Is Reportedly Taking A Break From The Spotlight After Mac Miller's Death

 Following the Manchester attack at her concert in 2017 and the death of Mac Miller earlier this month, Ariana Grande is taking a fame break.
 Representatives for Grande told PEOPLE in light of her absence from the Emmys on Sept.
 17 that she needs time away from the spotlight to "heal and mend."
 Elite Daily reached out to Grande's team for comment, but did not hear back by the time of publication.
 Grande was reportedly set to attend the Emmys on Sept.
 17 with fiancé Pete Davidson, but come Emmys night, Grande and Davidson were no-shows, but for a very understandable reason.